Nintendo Switch Lite release date, price, games and more

 Nintendo Switch Lite features

-The Nintendo Switch Lite is smaller than the second screen of the main Nintendo Switch – it doesn't have detachable Joy-Cons either, so you can only ever play it as one complete bundle.

-Talking of things the Switch Lite is missing – a HDMI port, as you can't plug it in to your TV, and also a kickstand to let it stand unsupported.
-That won't matter much though, as you'll likely be using it to game on the go.

-The Switch Lite battery life is supposedly around 7 hours, so it might not be amazing for long journeys, but it still should be useful for your daily commute.
+The Switch Lite battery life is supposedly around 7 hours (the same as the Nintendo Switch), so it might not be amazing for long journeys, but it still should be useful for your daily commute.

 What games will Nintendo Switch Lite play?